Hosky125/HMI/README.md

 ```

 Schematic_Example1.m in the code folder is the sample code for calculating the HMI of the diagonal coupling network (see Figure 1 in the main text of the manuscript).
-Schematic_Example2.m in the code folder is the sample code for calculating the HMI of a temporal or spatial network.

-We follow Pilosof et al.(2017) modify the GenLouvain code from http://netwiki.amath.unc.edu/GenLouvain/GenLouvain by changing the null model Pijs, see generate_monolayer_networks_supra_adjacency_matrix.m (applicable to generating supra adjacency matrix in monolayer networks), generate_multilayer_networks_supra_adjacency_matrix.m (applicable to generating supra adjacency matrix in diagnol coupling networks) and generate_multilayer_modularity_matrix.m (applicable to generating supra adjacency matrix in bipartite multilayer networks or multiplex networks) in the code folder.

 DataProcess_PHP.R, DataProcess_PPH.R, DataProcess_TemNet_EMLN.R and DataProcess_SpaNet_EMLN.R in the code folder are used to preprocess data.
 NullModel_Intra_PPH_PHP.R, NullModel_Intra_TemNet.R and NullModel_Intra_SpaNet.R in the code folder are used to shuffle intralayer links.